fengtan/ldap-explorer/README.md

 - what's included: "Show DIT / Directory Information Tree"
 - no support for SASL / GSS-API as the underlying library does not support it see https://github.com/ldapjs/node-ldapjs/issues/85
 - list of acronyms (DIT / OU / DN / etc)
+- size limit: if a search / tree level returns more than this limit then you will be shown with an error (in which case you may want to increase this limit)

 metadata / deployment
 - license (in package.json and in README.md)